drfleming0227/Redfish-Tools/doc-generator/README.md

-# Redfish Documentation Generator
+# Redfish documentation generator

-Copyright 2016-2020 Distributed Management Task Force, Inc. All rights reserved.
+Copyright 2016-2021 Distributed Management Task Force, Inc. All rights reserved.

-Version 3 introduces breaking changes to how you configure this tool.
-See [Changes in Doc Generator V3](CHANGES_v2_to_v3.md) for guidance on how to restructure your existing configuration files.
-The README files have also been updated.
-A snapshot of the "version 2" code is available as the "Doc Generator v2" release.
+Version 3 introduces breaking changes to how you configure the `doc_generator.py` tool.
+For how to restructure your existing configuration files, see [Changes in Doc Generator V3](CHANGES_v2_to_v3.md).
+The `README` files have also been updated.
+A snapshot of the *version 2* code is available as the `Doc Generator v2` release.

 ## About

-The `doc_generator.py` is a Python tool that parses a set of JSON schema files (typically the entire set for a version) and generates a formatted documentation.
+The `doc_generator.py` tool is a Python tool that parses and generates documentation in a specified output format from a set of JSON Schema files.
+Typically, the tool processes an entire set of files for a version.

-The default output is GitHub-flavored Markdown targeted for the [Slate API docs generator](https://github.com/tripit/slate).
-Other options include markdown tuned to the DMTF document publication process, HTML, "property index" documentation, and CSV.
+GitHub-flavored Markdown targeted for the [Slate API docs generator](https://github.com/slatedocs/slate "https://github.com/slatedocs/slate") is the default output.

+Other output formats include:

+* Markdown tuned to the DMTF document publication process
+* HTML
+* *Property index* documentation
+* CSV

 ## Installation

+1. Clone the `Redfish-Tools` repository:

+    ```
+    git clone git@github.com:DMTF/Redfish-Tools.git
+    git remote add upstream git@github.com:DMTF/Redfish-Tools.git
+    ```

-1. Install the following required software on the machine from which you will run the `doc_generator`:
+1. Install the following required software on the machine from which you will run `doc_generator.py`:

     | Software | Description | Download |
     |----------|-------------|----------|